Understanding the Differences Between 2-Plate and 3-Plate Molds in Injection Molding

 This mold separates into three planes during operation: one for the molded part, one for the runner system, and one for the gating system.
 This ensures that runners and gates are automatically detached from the part during ejection.

-Key Features of a 3-Plate Mold:
+Key Features of a Three-Plate Mold:

 • Two Parting Lines: Ensures clean separation between the part and runner system.